-Patients have the right to choose what ever treatment plan they want.
-As a Naturopathic physician I have always respected my patients choices, even if I disagree with that choice.
-It is not my job to force the patient to choose a treatment plan, it is my job to give them the information and then they choose the treatment plan that feels right to them.
-When developing a treatment plan the key word is “integrative” not “alternative”.
-This means using natural tools safely and effectively in conjunction with conventional therapies.
-An integrative approach is what any licensed naturopathic doctor would be recommending and unfortunately this documentary confuses the public by giving them the impression that naturopathic doctors are against conventional cancer treatments.
-By presenting such a polarized view it often discourages patients from seeking true integrative care that could really benefit them.
+Patients have the right to choose whatever treatment plan they want.
+As a Naturopathic physician, I have always respected my patients’ choices, even if I disagree with that choice.
+It is not my job to force the patient to choose a treatment plan.
+It is my job to give them the information, and then they choose the treatment plan that feels right to them.
+The critical word is “integrative,” not “alternative” when creating a therapy plan.”
+It means using natural tools safely and effectively in conjunction with conventional therapies.
+Any licensed naturopathic doctor would propose an integrative approach.
+Unfortunately, this documentary confuses the public by giving them the impression that naturopathic doctors are against conventional cancer treatments.
+Presenting such a polarized view often discourages patients from seeking actual integrative care that could benefit them.

-Make no mistake about it, I am a big believer in the healing power of nature but this series greatly exaggerates the effectiveness of many natural therapies.
-Of course there are home runs with simple natural therapies.
-I have personally witnessed on many occasions where patients have dramatic responses to the simplest natural therapies.
-Although these responses are amazing and they require further investigation, it does not mean that everyone should abandon all conventional therapies in favour of an alternative approach.
-What the documentary fails to document is the many people who chose to pursue only alternative therapies and had poor responses.
+Make no mistake about it.
+I am a big believer in the healing power of nature.
+Still, this series greatly exaggerates the effectiveness of many natural therapies.
+Of course, there are home runs with simple natural treatments.
+I have personally witnessed patients’ dramatic responses to the most straightforward natural therapies on many occasions.
+Although these responses are excellent and require further investigation, it does not mean that everyone should abandon all conventional treatments in favor of an alternative approach.
+The documentary fails to document the many people who chose to pursue only alternative therapies and had poor responses.
 Cancer is unforgiving of delays and poor choices.
-It is true that chemotherapy, radiation and surgery have side effects but cancer has side effects too.
+Chemotherapy, radiation, and surgery indeed have side effects, but cancer has side effects too.

-Many of the natural therapies that this documentary chooses to highlight are not commonly recommended by experts who work in the integrative oncology field.
+Integrative oncology doctors do not usually suggest the many natural remedies featured in this film.
 Things like baking soda and apricot seeds are not mainstream natural cancer therapies and have virtually no evidence of being effective.
-There are countless natural therapies which are more effective than this and which are well supported by scientific evidence.
-Not all cancers the same and you must have professional guidance when developing a plan.
-Many natural therapies are completely contraindicated in certain cancers and just because it is natural does not mean that it is universally safe.
+Countless natural treatments are more effective than this and well supported by scientific evidence.
+Not all cancers are the same, and you must have professional guidance when developing a plan.
+In certain cancers, many natural remedies are entirely contraindicated.
+Just because it is natural does not mean that it is universally safe.

-Of course there are times were the use of chemotherapy is questionable.
-In some circumstances the cancer is unlikely to respond to the drug and intensive therapies are being recommended to only slightly extend life expectancy.
-In these cases the lowered quality of life must be weighed against the increased life expectancy.
-There are certainly cases like this where the medical oncologists are only recommending such therapies because there are no other options.
+Of course, there are times when the use of chemotherapy is questionable.
+The cancer is unlikely to respond to the drug in some circumstances, and intensive therapies are being recommended only slightly to extend life expectancy.
+The longer lifespan must be measured against the reduced quality of life in these situations.
+There are certainly cases where the medical oncologists are only recommending such therapies because there are no other options.
 It is not unreasonable for patients to resist conventional care in some of these extreme circumstances.

-The key thing to recognize is that this does not apply to all cases of cancer.
+The key thing to recognize is that this does not apply to all cancer cases.
 Conventional cancer treatments save lives when used in a timely fashion.
-The study cited in the series that states the ineffectiveness of chemotherapy is not presenting this information properly.
-This study is questioning the use of chemotherapy in the context of 5 year survival rate.
-By the time many of these cancers in the study were diagnosed, the disease had already greatly progressed and it is unlikely that anyone would live for 5 years, regardless of what therapy they choose.
+The study cited in the series states that chemotherapy’s ineffectiveness is not presenting this information properly.
+This study questions the use of chemotherapy in the 5-year survival rate.
+By the time many of these cancers in the study were diagnosed, the disease had already greatly progressed.
+It is unlikely that anyone would live for five years, regardless of what therapy they choose.

-When you take the time to dig deeper into the study it is clear that in many of these cancers the patients are living significantly longer but many of them are not living up to the 5 year mark.
-In this particular study someone could live for several years with a great quality of life but if they died at 4 years and 11 months then the chemotherapy would be considered ineffective.
-Obviously if a patient is able to live longer with a good quality of life, this is a success even if they don’t live for 5 years.
+When you take the time to dig deeper into the study, it is clear that patients live significantly longer in many of these cancers.
+Still, many of them are not living up to the 5-year mark.
+In this study, someone could live for several years with an excellent quality of life.
+Still, if they died at four years and 11 months, the chemotherapy would be considered ineffective.
+If a patient can live longer with a good quality of life, this is a success even if they don’t live for five years.
 The public is often left with this false impression that all chemotherapy leaves patients with a crippled quality of life.
-Certainly some chemotherapies significantly decrease quality of life but not all chemotherapy is the same.
-Particularly when patients are well supported they have significantly less side effects and can live with a great quality of life.
-It is not unusual for me to have a patient come to my office who has minimal side effects even when doing an intense round of chemotherapy because they are well supported naturally during this process.
+Indeed, some chemotherapies significantly decrease quality of life but not all chemotherapy is the same.
+When patients are well supported, they have substantially fewer side effects and can live with an excellent quality of life.
+It is not unusual for me to have a patient come to my office with minimal side effects even when doing an intense round of chemotherapy because they are well supported naturally during this process.

 Natural therapies can be used to help support patients through conventional treatments.
-They can help to significantly reduce side effects and support the immune system.
-When patients have this support not only do they respond better to therapy, they are more likely to embrace both therapies as their answer to this terrible disease.
+They can help to reduce side effects and support the immune system significantly.
+When patients have this support, they respond better to therapy.
+They are more likely to embrace both treatments to answer this terrible disease.
 Often those who are the most polarized in their opinions against an integrative approach are people with little to no experience dealing with cancer.
-These two worlds can coexist and it is a beautiful thing when there is true collaboration.
+These two worlds can coexist, and it is beautiful when there is a true collaboration.

-The bottom line is that a balanced approach is best.
-The extreme view that no natural therapies work is simply incorrect.
-Just as the extreme view that only natural therapies should be used is inaccurate.
-The best treatment plan is an integrative approach which bridges these two worlds.
-Many patients get scared away from conventional therapies because their oncologist presents the treatments with such a polarized point of view.
+In the end, a well-balanced approach is the best.
+It is just erroneous to believe that no natural remedies work.
+It’s also inappropriate to take the extreme position of just using natural therapies.
+The best treatment plan is an integrative approach that bridges these two worlds.
+Many patients get scared away from conventional therapies because their oncologist presents the treatments with a polarized point of view.
 When you are trained as a hammer, everything looks like a nail.
-This becomes obvious to many patients after meeting with their oncologist who has a limited set of tools to offer.
-There are a vast range of natural therapies that can be used to help your body fight cancer but they have to be used in the proper clinical context.
+It becomes obvious to many patients after meeting with their oncologist with limited tools.
+A vast range of natural therapies can help your body fight cancer, but they have to be used in the proper clinical context.
 A Naturopathic doctor who works with oncology can help to give you a more balanced view and develop a treatment plan that utilizes the best of both worlds.